 Your door may not be closing all the way, and as warm air escapes it can condense and form ice, making it worse and worse all the time.

-The locking mechanism may need to be adjusted so it pulls it closed tighter, it could also be a problem with the weather stripping, both are fairly easy to deal with.
+The locking mechanism may need to be adjusted so it closes tighter, or it could also be a problem with the weather stripping; both are fairly easy to deal with and might save you a lot of money.

 Frozen door locks: